dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 !!!
 Warning
     Changing the storage settings of a pod can be destructive.
 Any existing data will **not be preserved**.
 You are responsible to care for data migration.
-    One strategy here could have been using `oc rsync` to save the data to a local directory on a machine running the `oc` client.
+    One strategy here could have been to use `oc rsync` saving the data to a local directory on the machine running the `oc` client.

 You can also observe the rolling upgrade of the file uploader application in the OpenShift UI:

 [![The file uploader application is being scaled](img/uploader_upgrade.png)](img/uploader_upgrade.png)

-The new config `file-uploader-2` will have 3 pods all sharing the same storage.
+The new `DeploymentConfig` named `file-uploader-2` will have 3 pods all sharing the same storage.

 &#8680; Get the names of the new pods: